Best places to live in Portugal for US expats (2026): cities, costs, taxes

 How to choose the best city to live in Portugal?

-• Budget & housing supply – Consider rent and property prices.
+• Budget and housing supply – Consider rent and property prices.
 More affordable areas may have fewer amenities.

-• Work/remote setup – Check for job opportunities, coworking spaces, and reliable internet.
+• Work and remote setup – Check for job opportunities, coworking spaces, and reliable internet.
 Smaller towns might have fewer professional options.

-• Mobility & transit – Proximity to airports, public transport, and road connections; remote areas may increase commute times.
+• Mobility and transit – Proximity to airports, public transport, and road connections; remote areas may increase commute times.

-• Healthcare & family needs – Availability of clinics, hospitals, and international schools; some cities may require longer travel for specialized care.
+• Healthcare and family needs – Availability of clinics, hospitals, and international schools; some cities may require longer travel for specialized care.

-• Language & social life – English prevalence and community engagement; areas with fewer English speakers can make it harder to settle in quickly.
+• Language and social life – English prevalence and community engagement; areas with fewer English speakers can make it harder to settle in quickly.

 Best cities to live in Portugal (2026)